artskar/eDom/README.md

 # eDom v 0.8.0

 Wanna use get VirtualDOM update speed without using a lot of new technologies?

-Here is the answer:
-Don't!
+Here is the answer: Don't!
+Make it right!

 But if u still want it i can anderstand why:

 <details>